Camden County DWI Guide

 Critical Deadlines

-- ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing challenges the suspension of your driver's license.
+- ALR Hearing Request: You typically have a limited time (usually 10 days) from the date of the incident to request an Administrative License Revocation (ALR) hearing with the DMV to challenge the suspension of your license.
+Failing to act within this timeframe results in an automatic license suspension.

 DUI Enforcement in Camden County